CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 Powerlevel10k works best with its own font called [_Meslo Nerd Font_](https://github.com/romkatv/powerlevel10k#manual-font-installation).
 Therefore, you need to install it on your OS first.
 Then, for each shell/terminal program you use (VSCode, Intellij, Windows Terminal, iTerm2, to name a few...), you need to configure it to use these custom fonts.

-Fortunately, the [guidance](https://github.com/romkatv/powerlevel10k#manual-font-installation) from the powerlevel10k official GitHub repository covers the instructions for most popular terminals and shells on how to configure your terminal to use the Meslo Nerd Font.
+I know this is a pretty tedious work.
+Fortunately, Here is the [guidance](https://github.com/romkatv/powerlevel10k#manual-font-installation) from the Powerlevel10k official GitHub repository.
+The guide provides instructions on configuring the terminal to utilize the Meslo Nerd Font across many of the well-known terminals.

 ## Step 2: Install Necessary Dependencies

 Oh My Zsh is an open-source, community-driven framework built on top of Zsh.
-The installation also requires other dependencies to be installed on your OS.
+The installation process also requires other dependencies on your OS.
 So, make sure you have the following installed:

 - `zsh` (Z shell)
 - `git` (version control system)